nmajozi-04/VortexPointDynamics/README.md

 ## Initial Conditions and Example Plots

-below are some of the inital conditions which produced results I found interesting:
+below are some of the initial conditions which produced results I found interesting:

 A) **conditions:**